The Scholar-Practitioner

 Living Between Worlds

-For nearly 20 years I coached in youth settings - working with players at the formative stages of their development.
+For nearly twenty years, I coached in youth settings — working with players at the formative stages of their development.

-But the deeper finding was this: the capacity to understand your own experience - to name what you are living through with precision, and navigate what comes next with clarity - is not a performance skill.
+The deeper finding: the capacity to understand your own experience - to name what you are living through with precision, and navigate what comes next with clarity - is not a performance skill.
 It is a human skill.
-Sport, coaching, and organizational life are the contexts in which we develop it.
-The development itself is the point.
+Sport, coaching, and organizational life are simply the contexts in which we develop it.

-Adaptiverse is built on that conviction.
-We use the arena of sport and professional life to develop people - not just performers.
+Adaptiverse is the translation of that research into practice.
+We use the arena of sport to develop people - not just performers.

 Ready to Begin?